gauravgaikwad242/Obsidian-Main-Vault/springboot/Interview/Java Techie.md

 	- server.port=9009
 	- this will customize or override the default behavior

-9. How springboot run() method works internally?
+9. How SpringApplication run() method works internally?
 	- run method returns ApplicationContext (configurationApplicationContext)
 	1. it will load the environment
 		- from app.prop or app.yaml etc